Democracy Alliance: 2005-2014

+2015-present

 In 2015, the Democracy Alliance announced a new strategy called "2020 Vision".

 The strategy is centered on electing more Democrats to state level offices to build its political influence by 2020.
 The Democracy Alliance planned to raise more than $150 million over five years to assist more than 30 groups, including organizations focused on battles to increase the minimum wage, oppose voter ID laws, address global warming and reduce the influence of money in elections.

 As of 2015, the Democracy Alliance, which does not disclose its membership, was reported to have about 110 partners who were required to contribute at least $200,000 a year to groups it vets and recommends.
 Members included Tom Steyer and some of the U.S.'s biggest labor unions.
 It has recommended that its donors financially support the Black Lives Matter movement.

 In advance of the 2020 elections, the Democracy Alliance retooled its strategy and began to focus on "playing down longtime relationships with groups in Washington and instead preparing to pour $100 million into key states to help defeat President Donald Trump."

+Inside Philanthropy described the Democracy Alliance as a "site of frequent coordination between left-leaning funders looking to get out the vote.
+Its secretive donor base appears to be mobilizing in response to COVID-19, and elections are on the agenda."

+In September 2023, it was revealed that the Democracy Alliance was against the No Labels political group's wish to nominate a presidential candidate, in fear that such a candidate may result in Trump's win.

+In 2024, the Democracy Alliance planned to spend tens of millions of dollars on elections in California in New York in order to win control of the U.S. House of Representatives for Democrats.
+According to NBC News, "The nation's largest network of left-leaning megadonors poured millions of dollars into California and New York House races this year to build a get-out-the-vote operation in states so blue that Democrats have not bothered to build much political infrastructure."

+In November 2024, The New York Times reported that "the typically sedate biannual meeting of the Democracy Alliance, a network of major liberal donors, became a four-day group therapy session" after the re-election of President Donald Trump.